ralfkundel/massive_fpga_queueing_system/readme.md

 ### Kernel Panik as a result of loading the bitfile
 It may happen, that the FPGA host server crashes while loading the bitfile.
 This is caused by the reconfiguration of an active PCIe device.
-To avoid this, the following command can be used to prevent this:
+To avoid this, the following command can be used to prevent this (replace PCIe bus address):
 ```
 sudo ./disable_err.sh 65:00.0
 ```